Banana soil health

 Results

 The soil quality and health project has had a series of implications and paradigm shifts in the banana research agenda in the 4 countries where it was implemented.
 It is important to highlight that there were products that had applications at the regional level and some specific ones at the country level.
 The lines of research approached in Venezuela allowed the interaction of INIA scientists with the universities of the region such as UCV, UCLA and the University of Sur del Lago.
 The IDIAP made official as a national policy the use of endophytic fungi for the control of nematodes in the farms of producers in Panama.
-For the first time, a complete diagnosis of banana farms in Costa Rica was carried out where physical, chemical and, above all, microbiological analyzes were carried out.
+For the first time, a complete diagnosis of banana farms in Costa Rica was carried out where physical, chemical and, above all, microbiological analyses were carried out.
 In addition, it was possible to determine the 17 indicators related to the quality and health of banana soils.